 - is there a deductible clause.
 A deductible means YOU will have to pay the first portion.
 These deductibles will vary depending on what you are willing to pay and, of course, the lower the deductible the higher the cost of the service contract.

-- the reputation of the company offering the service contract.
-The best plans should be purchased from a reputable insurance company. these are a “specialty” line in their overall business.
+- Search the BBB and check the reputation of the company offering the service contract.
+The best plans should be purchased from a reputable insurance company.
+These are a “specialty” line in their overall business.
 If someone calls on the phone and offers to sell you a service contract for a price, DON’T DO IT.
 It could be a scam and you will never see or hear from them again.
 Better off to go to your dealer.

 Benefits of the Extended Warranty

-Although Extended Warranties can get pricey depending on what you want to cover, I still think they are a good idea. some of the benefits of having one would be:
+Although Extended Warranties can get pricey depending on what you want to cover, I still think they are a good idea.
+Others think they are a waste of money.
+Some of the benefits of having one would be:

-- No one likes surprises of the expensive variety and RV repairs can be expensive.
-Here, in Canada, labor costs alone can be $90 or more per hour depending on the service center.
-We take our RV to the dealership we purchased from and the service center there charges $130/hr.
+- No one likes surprises of the expensive RV repairs.
+Here, in Canada, labour costs alone can be $90/hr or more depending on the service center.
+We take our RV to the dealership we purchased from and the service center there charges $130/hr.?